 🚨 I highly recommend you have AAA or a similar roadside assistance service when visiting this site, or really any site in the Joshua Tree area.
 This especially comes in handy if you get stuck in the sand.
 To help avoid getting stuck in the sand, stay in the main road and OFF the property. which are generally marked with flags, reflectors, and solar lights.

-🚨DO NOT LIE about how many guests will be camping with you in total.
-Same goes for lying about bringing a dog, or sneaking in pets.
-You will be charged double all rates, incur a cleaning fee of $50, and will be banned from my campsite.
+🚨DO NOT LIE about how many guests will be camping with you, bringing pets, etc. You will be fined, and incur a cleaning fee of $50.

 🚨All campers are responsible for their own welfare and safety.
 When you confirm your booking, you and your guests agree to hold me harmless for any problems you may have on the property.